I have always been an inquisitive being. Always questioning, always searching for answers. A spiritual seeker.

 Being raised in the church I was taught to revere God, to believe in God with an unwavering faith and to never question a word of the Holy Bible.
 With devotion, I studied the scripture, sang hymns and whispered daily prayers.
 In church my ears would soak up every utterance from the preacher’s mouth, waiting for the moment of God’s sweet presence to sweep over my soul.

-Hungry for a divine connection I'd search deep within the scriptures for answers to many of life's questions, but it would often leave me unsatisfied.
-Willing to please God (as I was taught to do) I'd settle with whatever it had to offer.
+Hungry for a divine connection I'd search deep within the scriptures for answers to many of life's questions, but it would often leave me even bigger questions to be answered.

 Overtime, my faith in God began to shift as my knowledge of the world grew, and my own personal values began to form.
-Many of which didn't comfortably fit within the values I was raised to believe.
-Overtime, the church was no longer a place where I'd find solace and peace.
-Becoming a spiritual nomad I began to wander.
+Many of which didn't comfortably fit within the fundamental Christian values I was raised to believe.
+The church no longer became a place where I'd find solace and peace.

 I now know what I had perceived as a change in faith was a sign of spiritual growth.
 As I have come to acknowledge that God was much bigger than the church walls I once boxed him in.
 Ever since this spiritual awakening I began to see God in all things.

-It is out of this spiritual journey my personal blog, A Soulful Rebellion was birthed.
+It is out of this spiritual awakening my personal blog, A Soulful Rebellion was birthed.
 I started this project with the personal goal of documenting my spiritual journey, personal growth and to build a connection to those who also identify as spiritual seekers.
 But most importantly, to let those of you like me know that you are not alone.
-Because honestly, this journey hasn't always been a smooth and seamless ride.
-Often times it is rocky and rough.
-And most times it is lonely.

 When I started out on this spiritual journey the hardest thing to find was a community of like-minded mystics and spiritual seekers.
 Maybe I didn't know which way to look, but I remember feeling lost and alone.
 Well, now I am here.
 Not pretending to having it all together but willing to stand with you as you set out on your own spiritual journey.